anilripla/learn-csharp/delegates/events.md

 4. Subscribe to the event by specifying a handler

-5. The method ``HandleSpeedLimit`` is used to handle the event.
-It must satisfy the signature for the ``EventHandle`` delegate.
+5. The method ``HandleSpeedLimitReached`` is used to handle the event.
+It must satisfy the signature for the ``EventHandler`` delegate.
 When the speed limit is reached, it raises a message in the console window